 You might wonder why we need an alternative, what’s wrong with the way we bring up children?
 Childhood is thought to be a time when children feel loved, supported, nurtured and are free of stress.
 However, sadly, this is not how many children feel growing up.
 For many children it’s a toxic, stressful or unsafe experience.
 Mental and physical health issues are impacting upon children as young as 5 .
 Because of this, there is a growing movement of people campaigning for a more nurturing, and developmentally appropriate, childhood.
 I think the Children’s Wood demonstrates two important ingredients which are missing from the lives of many children, but which can play an important role: community and nature.

 Community has played a central role in the work we do at The Children’s Wood.
 It helps children to feel part of something bigger than themselves; part of a wider support network.
 Getting to know people of different ages, and from diverse backgrounds, builds empathy; children will learn about the struggles others have gone, or are going, through, and that we are ‘in it together’.
 It also builds trust in others since through our communities we will inevitably meet and get to know our neighbours.
 Being part of a community brings problems to be solved – we’ve experienced this many times through our campaign to stop a housing development and to get people outside into nature more.
-Collectively, more can be achieved since it’s easier to support the whole family as well as the child.
+Collectively, more can be achieved.

 It is not surprising then that when relationships breakdown- and attachments are broken – children suffer.
 Attachments are central to us living a meaningful and healthy existence.
 The research into ACES highlights how toxic and long lasting the breakdown of relationships in childhood can be – this is because the attachment has been damaged in some way between the child and the adult(s).
 This then impacts on seemingly unrelated outcomes such as crime, physical health, mental health and even life expectancy.

 The great news from this research is that there is hope.
 Relationships can be repaired and the wider community can help with this.
 Attachments can be forged with people out with family: teachers, police, youth workers, shop keepers, neighbours, community workers, volunteers and so one.
 These figures – YOU – in the community have the power to transform children’s lives and build resilience.
-All it takes is small acts of kindness or unconditional love.
+All it takes is small acts of kindness, unconditional love and healthy boundaries.

 YOU in the community have the power to transform children’s lives and build resilience.
-All it takes is small acts of kindness or unconditional love
+All it takes is small acts of kindness, unconditional love and healthy boundaries

 This is where nature comes in.
 We have an in built connection with nature that is primitive and hardwired.
 Biologist E.O.
 Wilson describes this as ‘ the urge to affiliate with other forms of life’.
 Wilson developed a theory around this called Biophilia which supports the idea that we are biologically hardwired to respond to nature.
 We need it, just like we need social interactions.
 Being in greenspace for even 10 minutes can help us focus better, a walk in the park can reduce symptoms of ADHD and depression, playing in wild spaces increases resilience and the list goes on.
 Nature will always be there.
 A child can climb a tree and feel relaxed when life gets stressful or there is trauma at home.
 The tree, and nature in general, will provide some level of nurture and relief to that child.